General Equipment at Asbestos Exposure at Portage County Hospital — Stevens Point, Wisconsin: What Workers and Tradesmen Need to Know

 Boilermakers: Direct Central Plant Exposure

 The trade connection between hospital boiler work and Wisconsin’s heavy industrial base is significant.
-Many boilermakers whose careers included hospital work also reported exposures at major Milwaukee-area industrial facilities — including Allis-Chalmers in West Allis and Falk Corporation in Milwaukee — where identical Combustion Engineering and Babcock & Wilcox equipment operated under similar conditions.
+Many boilermakers whose careers included hospital work also reported exposures at major Milwaukee-area industrial facilities — including Allis-Chalmers in West Allis and Falk Corporation in Milwaukee — where identical and equipment operated under similar conditions.
 That cumulative exposure history strengthens claims against multiple defendants and trust funds simultaneously.

 If you are a boilermaker — or the surviving family member of one — and a mesothelioma or asbestosis diagnosis has been received, the three-year Wisconsin filing clock under Wis.
 Stat. § 893.54 is running right now.
 Do not wait for another medical appointment or a second opinion before calling an attorney.
 Consultations are free.
 The deadline will not wait.